goreleaser/goreleaser/www/content/ci.md

 source.developers.google.com/p/YourProjectId/r/github-YourGithubUser-YourGithubRepo, and that's what you're building off.

-This repo does not have your tags, which prevents goreleaser from running at all, and it has the wrong name, so if it did run it would try to publish to the wrong github repo.

-To address the issue with the wrong name, in your .goreleaser.yml file's release section add:
+This repo has the wrong name, so to prevent Goreleaser from publishing to the wrong github repo, put in the your .goreleaser.yml file's release section:

 ```yml
 release: